Abhay987/flutter_size/README.md

 returns SizedBox with height as the provided value.

+### (double height).heightBox

+you can also used this function for return SizedBox with height as the provided value.

 ### (double width).horizontalSpaceBetweenWidgets

 returns SizedBox with width as the provided value.

+### (double width).widthBox

+you can also used this function for return SizedBox with width as the provided value.

 ```dart